 The foothills above the midlands are also a great area to see some of the local altitudinal migrants like Drakensberg siskin, Drakensberg rock jumper and sentinel rock thrush.
 Cape and Bearded vulture venture down the foothills daily to get access to the vulture restaurants created by farmers.
 These flight paths can easily be intercepted with good success.

-A visit to Tillietudlem Game Reserve will expose you to much of this birding wonderland.
+A visit to Tillietudlem Nature Reserve will expose you to much of this birding wonderland.
 In addition to the birding we also have healthy populations of eland, wildebeest, zebra, blesbuck and a myriad of smaller game.
 The farm forms the headwater of the Elands River, and 13km of crystal clear streams feed 4 trout dams that feature in two very exclusive fly fishing competitions.

 Our Guest Houses